shazilanjum/keycloak-nextjs/README.md

 ```bash
 ./kc.bat start-dev --db mysql --db-url-host localhost --db-username your-username --db-password your-pass --hostname-strict=false
 ```
 Keycloak server will be up at [localhost:8080](http://localhost:8080).
 Create your realm and client inside.
+Upon creating a client for the application, make sure you put a valid redirect uri in the client configuration in the format as 'http://your-base-url/*' and your web origin uri as 'http://your-base-url'.
 See the documentation for it.

 ## Usage
 Inside the components/constants lies keycloak configuration.
 Enter your keycloak server's configuration.
 Now add mongodb configuration in .env file and start the Next app using:
 ```bash
 npm run dev
 ```
+Also change your base uri in components/constants to your own if you are using other than 'http://localhost:3000/'

 Login page will appear and it has two options for signing in.
 One option is using keycloak and other one using mongodb.

 Same goes for Signing Up.